 Major Findings & Recommendations

-Overall, working under a defined set of assumptions, the study finds that: • “The worker with a disability, taxpayers, and society as a whole stand to gain much from RTW investments” (p.5). • “The employer, however, incurs substantial net costs…the employer’s bottom line is clearly very sensitive to the assumption regarding productivity loss due to disability” (p.5). • “From the employer’s perspective, therefore, reducing costs related to the loss of productivity is vital for making RTW cost-effective” (p.5).
-Despite the fact that the report finds a net cost to employers from RTW investments, it also notes that there are benefits to the employer that are difficult to quantify, including “improved staff morale and productivity” (p.37), “reduced risk of staff turnover” (p.37), “reduced risk of legal liability” (p.38), and “tax credits” (p.38).
-It concludes that “further examination of models that provide employers with economic incentives to retain workers who experience disability onset would be useful to ODEP in its mission to promote successful RTW strategies” (p.38-39).
-(Abstractor: Author and Website Staff)
+Despite the fact that the report finds a net cost to employers from RTW investments, it also notes that there are benefits to the employer that are difficult to quantify, including improved staff morale and productivity, reduced risk of staff turnover, reduced risk of legal liability, and tax credits.
+It concludes that further examination of models that provide employers with economic incentives to retain workers who experience disability onset would be useful to ODEP in its mission to promote successful RTW strategies.